Nets coach Vaughn has no update on when Irving might return – KION546

 Nets owner Joe Tsai and NBA Commissioner Adam Silver have both said in recent days they met with Irving and don’t believe he is antisemitic.

 The Nets’ next game is on Tuesday in Sacramento before they finish up their road trip on Thursday in Portland.
-Brooklyn has won four of five since Irving was suspended.
+Brooklyn has gone 4-2 since Irving was suspended.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports